discolabs/disco_app/README.md

 - `DiscoApp::ShopUpdateJob`, triggered when the `shop/update` webhook is
   received.
 By default, this task keeps the metadata attributes on the relevant `DiscoApp::Shop` model up to date.
+- `DiscoApp::SubscriptionChangedJob`, called whenever a shop changes the plan that they are subscribed to.
 - `DiscoApp::SynchroniseWebhooksJob`, called by the installation job but also enqueued by the `webhooks:sync` rake task to allow for re-synchronisation of webhooks after installation.
+- `DiscoApp::SynchroniseCarrierServiceJob`, called by the installation job but also enqueued by the `carrier_service:sync` rake task to allow for re-synchronisation of the carrier service after installation.

 The default jobs that come with the engine can be extended through the use of Concerns in a similar way to the models that come with the engine.
 See